vellichor/learn_you_a_python/002_python_anatomy/README.md

 ## Function Function, What's Your Function?

 A `function` is another class of `object`.
 A function is a way to attach a name to a block of statements, and then apply that block of statements to some values.
 The block of statements is called the *body* of the function, and the values you give it are the *arguments*. `type()` is a function named `type` that takes one `argument`.
+We supply the argument to the function by putting it between the parentheses.
 When we apply a function to some value or values, we say that we've *called* it.
 Calling a function is, in turn, another kind of statement!